-- Please describe your understanding of the public health challenges, opportunities and priorities in Wales and how these would apply within Public Health Wales. - Please give a specific example or examples of when you have had to analyse complex information to contribute to sound decision-making. - Please describe an occasion when you have worked with someone on an important matter where your perspectives may have differed, but still maintained a constructive relationship. - Please describe a specific example, or examples, where you have involved various teams, partners or stakeholders to improve a service or process.
-Please outline your personal contribution and the outcome. - Please outline how you meet the relevant role specific criteria as set out on page 9.
+- Please describe your understanding of the public health challenges, opportunities and priorities in Wales and how these would apply within Public Health Wales. - Please give a specific example or examples of when you have had to analyse complex information to contribute to sound decision-making. - Please describe an occasion when you have worked with someone on an important matter where your perspectives may have differed, but you have still maintained a constructive relationship. - Please describe what you consider the key role of a Non-executive Director in a Unitary Board environment; and give an example of how you have, or how you would, fulfil this role. - Please outline how you meet the relevant role specific criteria as set out on page 9.